Sentinus

-Sentinus is a educational charity based in Lisburn, Northern Ireland that provides educational programs for young people interested in science, technology, engineering and mathematics (STEM).
+Sentinus is an educational charity based in Lisburn, Northern Ireland that provides educational programs for young people interested in science, technology, engineering and mathematics (STEM).

 History

 Northern Ireland produces around 2,000 qualified IT workers each year; there are around 16,000 IT jobs in the Northern Ireland economy.

 Function

 It works with EngineeringUK and the Council for the Curriculum, Examinations & Assessment (CCEA).
 It works with primary and secondary schools in Northern Ireland.

 It runs summer placements for IT workshops for those of sixth form age (16-18).
 It offers Robotics Roadshows for primary school children.